Michaelpalacce/Server/README.md

 - You will be asked to fill in the new user's data
 - Route will be the path from which the user can access the FS
 - When adding a user the user will persist after 5 seconds so don't stop the server
-- User's data is stored to the OS tmp directory by default and can be changed using the USERS_DIR variable ( either LOCAL_DIR or empty )

 # Permissions:
 - Only superusers can use the terminal, add/ view/ modify other users ( and self ).
 Only superusers can access the project folder and the OS tmp directory.